How to buy the best baby thermometer

-What type of thermometer do you need for your little one?
+What type do you need to take the temperature of your little one?

 Running a fever?